Sarojshah1/EMS-Event-Management-System--FINAL/README.md

 19. change password in user profile to change password for users.
 20. showing user details by featching it from credentials respectibly to single user.
 21. calander for user to know about the event in calander.
+22. Total attendees for each events to know about how much seats are avlabe for the created event

 # Requirement For Code Execution
 1. Create The Database To Your System(use command from EventManagementsystem.sql)
 2. Import the EventManagementsystem.sql file to your database or manually create tables